charles356/London-Borough-Crime/README.md

 This dataset records the count of crimes monthly that was taken place in all 33 London Boroughs.
 I will be analysing this at Borough and Ward Level.

+- Borough Level:
+A large administrative division within a city or town such as Camden or Hackney in London

+- Ward Level:
+A smaller administrative unit within a borough or district, often representing a specific community or neighborhood i.e Camden is divided into wards like Bloomsbury, Camden Town, and Kentish Town

 ## What is the purpose of Analysing Crime in London?